MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 |:-----:|:-----:|:-----:|
 |![floorplans-textandroomlabels.png](media/floorplans-textandroomlabels.png)|![floorplans-textnoroomlabels.png](media/floorplans-textnoroomlabels.png)|![floorplans-nolabels.png](media/floorplans-nolabels.png)|

-See the FAQ section for information on viewing and updating DWG files.
+See the [FAQ](#Frequently-asked-questions) section for information on viewing and updating DWG files.

 ### Step 3: Update office locations on user profiles

 A user's office location is a combination of a building code and a room label.
 For example, if the building code is *2* and the room label is *1173*, the office location would be *2/1173*.

 Add or update office locations for each user in your organization.
-You can change office location on the user profile in the Microsoft 365 [admin center](https://admin.microsoft.com) or you can change in in your on-premises Active Directory to sync into Azure Active Directory. *PhysicalDeliveryOfficeName* is the field that is used for office location.
+You can change office location on the user profile in the Microsoft 365 [admin center](https://admin.microsoft.com) or you can change in your on-premises Active Directory to sync into Azure Active Directory. *PhysicalDeliveryOfficeName* is the field that is used for office location.
 If your room labels do not include floor numbers, see the FAQ for tips.

 In this example, Allan's office is in room 1173 on floor 1 of building 2.
 ![floorplans-userlestview.png](media/floorplans-userlistview.png)